 - A swab of your cheek

-If you will be doing your HLA typing using a cheek swab sample, read our resource Instructions for Collecting and Shipping HLA Samples Using Cheek Swabs.
+If you will be doing your HLA typing using a cheek swab sample, read the resource Instructions for Collecting and Shipping HLA Samples Using Cheek Swabs.

-If you’re willing to move forward with the donation process, you will need to have some tests to see if you’re fit and well enough to donate.
+If you’re willing to move forward with the donation process, you will need to have some tests to make sure you’re healthy enough to donate.
 These tests usually include a health screening, a physical exam, and blood tests.
 Sometimes we may ask for copies of your medical records.
 The office will contact you about scheduling an appointment for this testing.
 You won’t need to pay for the appointment or tests.

-Stem cells are immature cells that produce all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that stop you from bleeding.
-Most of your stem cells are found in your bone marrow, a substance in the spaces in the center of the larger bones in your body.
+Stem cells are immature cells that make all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that stop you from bleeding.
+Most of your stem cells are found in your bone marrow.
+Bone marrow is a substance in the spaces in the center of the larger bones in your body.
 There are also some stem cells circulating in your blood.

 There are 2 ways that your stem cells can be harvested:

 Each method is described below.
 Once we’ve found out if you’re a potential donor, a doctor, nurse practitioner (NP), or nurse will discuss these methods with you in more detail.